thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

   really a stable species at all, and in some ways (specifically fertility) less than either.

-  In angelic beings, there is very little potentiality in knowledge, when they learn something, they learn it fully and completely, not gradually come to understand/know it over time.
-As part and parcel of this, when an angelic being decides, its decision lasts for all time, and is by nature irrevocable.
-  Thus we say that free will for angelic beings consists, in some ways, of the sole choice to obey God or to rebel against God, made once at the moment of their creation.
-This is not precisely accurate, but is a reasonable working definition.
-Humans on the other hand, learn and grow over time, constantly changing.
-Thus our choices are contingent on our level of knowledge and experience, and since that is, as I stated, always changing, our choices are not irrevocable until the moment of death.
-We can repent of past actions, and through grace even repair our relationship with God.

   Nephil have some aspects of both.
 They are *mostly* contingent beings that grow and change over time, but their use of magic is, in this universe, the